 Q: What does Burley offer before and after school?

 Burley offers a wide variety of after school clubs.
 Reading and math academic clubs provide additional instruction and support for students.
 Recreational clubs change from year to year; previous teacher- and parent-led offerings have included Drama, Chess, Art, Little Chefs Cooking, Woodworking, Animation, and Dance.
-In addition, Burley's teacher coaches lead basketball, soccer, track, and cross country teams.
+In addition, Burley's teacher coaches lead various sports teams.

 Our school works with many community partners such as Language Stars, Girls on the Run, Go Get Your Smock, and Mad Science to provide additional after school clubs.
 Burley School partners with the Merit School of Music to provide band before school.
-Students may also learn to play a string instrument through our partnership with Smiling Strings.
 Families who need before and/or after school care may use our partnership program with the Lakeview YMCA.

 Q: Do you have a gifted program?

 The Burley philosophy is that all children are gifted.
 All classrooms have children working at different academic levels, and teachers differentiate instruction to meet the needs of all learners.
 Teachers also use flexible grouping within classrooms to support and challenge each student.
 The interdisciplinary, literature-based nature of our curriculum allows for a wide range of activities and resources, and teachers are skilled in guiding students to the projects and materials necessary for individual growth.
 Assignments are open-ended and are extended or modified as needed.